 My family and employer support me and give me security

 In all these years my doctors have of course helped me, but my family and my employer have been especially supportive.
 After the diagnosis it was very important for me to know that people close to me were still by my side.
 That nobody wanted to leave me and that I could keep my job.
-That gave me a sense of security and formed the basis of adjusting to a life with Parkinson's.
+That gave me a sense of security.
+And that security formed the basis of adjusting to a life with Parkinson's.